Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Discussion

-We do not propose an alternative to adaptive or robust Kalman filtering.
-Rather, providing a missing statistical layer that clarifies how innovation-based diagnostics should be interpreted \emph{prior to} invoking adaptation mechanisms.
+The apparent discrepancy between nominal and observed innovation statistics arises because classical theory characterizes the unconditional innovation process, whereas practical tracking systems operate on a conditionally observed innovation stream.
+The present work does not propose an alternative to adaptive or robust Kalman filtering.
+Rather, it provides a missing statistical layer that clarifies how innovation-based diagnostics should be interpreted before invoking adaptation mechanisms.
 In this sense, the analysis complements existing tuning and robustness methods by separating structural selection effects from genuine model mismatch.

-NN association is treated here as a statistical selection operator whose impact on innovation statistics can be characterized independently of clutter models or hypothesis management.
+The connection to the matrix-valued measures of Forsling et al. \cite{forsling2025matrix} suggests an additional forward path.
+Scalar NIS gating compresses vector-valued innovation information into a single quadratic form; matrix-valued consistency measures may retain richer directional information and could be studied under analogous gate-conditioned selection laws.

-\subsection{Implications for implementation and evaluation}
+\subsection{Implications for Implementation and Evaluation}